Tips for using sd2iec

 If you like things made ready for you, look at the end of this post for bonus download with already modified files.

-Many utility and fastload cartridges also has the DOS Wedge command set or similar built-in.
+Many utility and fastload cartridges also have the DOS Wedge command set or similar built-in.
 For example Action Replay is very useful even though its fastloader is not supported by sd2iec.
 Loading does work with Action Replay fastloader activated, but the loading reverts to kernal routine speeds.
 You still have all the Action Replay’s single-stroke directory listing and program loading and execution shortcuts and you can send drive commands using the @[command] method.

 Speeding up loading times